rmc-law/FakeDiamond/README.md

 # FakeDiamond
-MEG investigation into the interactions between semantic composition and semantic memory
+An M-EEG investigation into the interactions between semantic composition and semantic memory